The Ultimate 7 Day Peru Itinerary for Adventure-Lovers

 Afterwards, take a quick walk over to the Ollantaytambo Ruins, which are super impressive Inca ruins that are literally right on the outskirts of town.
 The ruins are comprised of many agricultural terraces, and the view from the top is amazing!

 You have to buy a ticket to enter (boleta turistico).
 You can either buy the full boleta tursitico ($38, includes a ton of other sites), or the partial turistico ($21, includes the Sacred Valley ruins).
 We went with the partial ticket.
 Make sure you save it, as you’ll need it again for Day 3 of your 7 day Peru itinerary to get access to Moray and Pisac.
+You can buy in person at the entrance (they don’t sell out) or if you are a Type A planner like me, you can buy online beforehand here.

 There are locals standing out front selling their services as a guide to come with you through the ruins.
 We opted out of this and just walked around it ourselves, however if you are really interested in the history and facts about this special spot, then hire one of the guides!